 Recent Publications available to download:

-Our online portal for submissions for the 2015 B/HERT Awards Dinner is now open, with the possibility of winning $10,000 towards the most outstanding example of a collaborative project between business/ industry and the higher education sector.
-Award categories include Best Research and Development Collaboration, Best Higher Education and Training Collaboration, Best Community Engagement Collaboration, Excellence in Accounting Teaching Collaboration, the Ashley Goldsworthy Award for Sustained Collaboration between Business and Tertiary Education, Best Entrepreneurial Educator of the Year and Award for Outstanding Philanthropic Support of Higher Education.
-Nominate or alert your colleagues before the 7th September cut-off date.
+The B/HERT Awards were established in 1998 to recognise outstanding achievement in collaboration between business and higher education in the fields of research and development.
+The Awards are Best Research and Development Collaboration, Best Higher Education and Training Collaboration, Best Community Engagement Collaboration, Excellence in Accounting Teaching Collaboration, (of these 4 categories, one project will receive $10,000), the Ashley Goldsworthy Award for Sustained Collaboration between Business and Tertiary Education, Best Entrepreneurial Educator of the Year Award and Award for Outstanding Philanthropic Support of Higher Education.
+Our online portal is open for submissions/ nominations until September 7th.
+Guidelines are available.

 On June 18, Deakin Waterfront Campus, partnered with IBM, Cisco and B/HERT held a round table discussing Geelong's transformation to a Smart City.
-Expert speakers and a Smart Campus simulation model demonstrated how digital technology and the Internet of Everything enable campus operations to deliver better services.
-For more information, read here.
+Read the report here.

-The ePortfolio Round Table, held on March 27, 2015, was co-hosted by Deakin University, Macquarie University and University of Southern Queensland, and sought to better understand how ePortfolios can be useful when recruiting, selecting or employing graduates.
-The Round Table supported an OLT (Australian Government Office for Learning and Teaching) funded project currently being implemented in Business Education.
+The ePortfolio Round Table, held on March 27, 2015, was co-hosted by Deakin University, Macquarie University and University of Southern Queensland.
 Read the agenda here.

-In partnership with Cisco, Curtin University and Woodside, B/HERT presented the Big Data Application Round Table on Tuesday February 17, 2015 at the Council Chambers, Curtin University.
-See the Agenda for the Round Table.
-See the ABC News article "Science and business coming together in the Mid West".
+In partnership with Cisco, Curtin University and Woodside, B/HERT presented the Big Data Application Round Table on Tuesday February 17, 2015 at Curtin University.
+Read the Agenda for the Round Table or read the ABC News article "Science and business coming together in the Mid West".

 Loading Twitter Feed.
 Please wait a moment ..